Fair Division via Resource Augmentation: Approximate Maximin Shares

-returns {a simple} $\alpha$-MMS allocation with at most $\floor{n^*/2}$ many distinct copies. \end{theorem} \begin{proof} Let $n$ be the number of agents after applying $\mathtt{S-reduce(\I,\alpha)}$.
-Since $S^\alpha$ and $R^\alpha_k$ are valid reductions for all $k < |M|/n^*$, all agents who receive a bag during the $\mathtt{S-reduce(\I,\alpha)}$ receive at least $\alpha$ fraction of their MMS value and the MMS value of the remaining agents do not decrease after this process. {Without loss of generality, let the MMS value of the remaining agents be $1$ at this point of the algorithm.} All the agents who receive a bag during the round robin phase of $\bagfillRR$ get at least $\alpha$.
+\begin{proof}[Proof of \Cref{thm:nover2copiesMMS}] We prove that for ordered instances $\GenInstance$, returns {a simple} $\alpha$-MMS allocation with at most $\floor{n^*/2}$ many distinct copies.
+Then, from \Cref{prop:ordered_simple}, the theorem follows.

+Let $n$ be the number of agents after applying $\mathtt{S-reduce(\calI,\alpha)}$.
+Since $S^\alpha$ and $R^\alpha_k$ are valid reductions for all $k < |M|/n^*$, all agents who receive a bag during the $\mathtt{S-reduce(\calI,\alpha)}$ receive at least $\alpha$ fraction of their MMS value and the MMS value of the remaining agents do not decrease after this process. {Without loss of generality, let the MMS value of the remaining agents be $1$ at this point of the algorithm.} All the agents who receive a bag during the round robin phase of $\bagfillRR$ get at least $\alpha$.
 Let agent $i$ be an agent who receives bag $B_j$ after the round robin phase.
 Let $g$ be the good that was duplicated and added to $B_j$ right before allocating it to agent $i$. $g \leq n'$ and thus $v_i(g) \geq v_i(n')$.
 By Lemma \ref{lem:duplic-suffice}, $v_i(B_j \cup \{g\}) \geq \alpha$.
 Therefore, the final allocation is $\alpha$-MMS.

-{ We now prove that the generated MMS allocation is simple, namely that there are $t \le \floor{n^*/2}$ distinct copies, and that the $2t$ instances, composed of these copies and their corresponding original goods, are allocated to $2t$ distinct agents.
-Let $k=n^*-n$ be the number of agents who receive a bag in $\mathtt{S-reduce(\I,\alpha)}$.
+We now prove that the generated MMS allocation is simple, namely that there are $t \le \floor{n^*/2}$ distinct copies, and that the $2t$ instances, composed of these copies and their corresponding original goods, are allocated to $2t$ distinct agents.
+Let $k=n^*-n$ be the number of agents who receive a bag in $\mathtt{S-reduce(\calI,\alpha)}$.
 Only when applying $S^\alpha$, new duplications are introduced and one duplication per two agents that are removed.
-So during $\mathtt{S-reduce(\I,\alpha)}$, at most $\floor{k/2}$ distinct copies are used.
+So during $\mathtt{S-reduce(\calI,\alpha)}$, at most $\floor{k/2}$ distinct copies are used.
 Each instance of these good is allocated to a different agent.
 Furthermore, all the instances of the goods that are allocated during $S^\alpha$ along with their owners, are removed from the instance.
 Therefore, these goods cannot be copied more than once and their owners cannot get any other goods later on.
 In the duplication phase of $\bagfillRR$, we duplicate items $1,2, \ldots, n'$ once and allocate the original and the duplications to $2n'$ different agents.
 By Corollary \ref{cor:halfRemaining}, $n' \leq \floor{n/2}$.
-Therefore, in total at most $\floor{n^*/2}$ distinct copies are used and the allocation is simple}. \end{proof}
+Therefore, in total at most $\floor{n^*/2}$ distinct copies are used and the allocation is simple. \end{proof}